 The business and affairs of the Company are managed under the direction of the Board.
 The Company's Third Amended and Restated By-Laws (the "By-Laws") provide that the Board will consist of not less than five and not more than twelve directors.
-Currently, the Board is composed of five directors.
+In 2023, the Board consisted of five (5) directors.

-During 2022, the Board held five meetings.
-The Board also acted pursuant to unanimous written consent on nine other occasions.
-Each of the current directors attended at least 75% of the combined total meetings of the full Board and the committees on which they served during 2022.
-We encourage members of our Board to attend our Annual Meeting of Stockholders.
-All members of our Board attended the 2022 annual meeting of stockholders and plan to virtually attend the 2023 Annual Meeting.
+During 2023, the Board held six meetings.
+The Board also acted pursuant to unanimous written consent on six other occasions.
+Each of the current directors attended at least 75% of the combined total meetings of the full Board and the committees on which they served during 2023.
+Although the Company does not have a formal policy governing director attendance at the annual meeting of stockholders, attendance is strongly encouraged and each member of our Board with the exception of Alfredo Miguel, attended the Company's 2023 annual meeting of stockholders.
+All members of our Board plan to virtually attend the Annual Meeting.

 Our Board consults with legal counsel to ensure that the Board's independence determinations are consistent with all relevant securities and other laws and regulations regarding director independence, including the requirements of the New York Stock Exchange.
 To assist in the Board's independence determinations, each director completed materials designed to identify any relationships that could affect the director's independence.
 In addition, through discussions among our directors, a subjective analysis of independence is undertaken by the Nominating and Corporate Governance Committee.
-Our Board is currently composed of a majority of independent directors, with the Board having made the affirmative determination that each of Messrs.
-Andrew R. Morse and R. Christopher Regan, and Ms. Julie Persily, is independent as such term is defined by the applicable rules and regulations of the NYSE.
+Our Board is currently composed of a majority of independent directors, with the Board having made the affirmative determination that each of Mr. Andrew R. Morse, Mr. R. Christopher Regan and Ms. Julie Persily, is independent as such term is defined by the applicable rules and regulations of the NYSE.
 Additionally, each of these directors meets the categorical standards for independence established by the Board (the "SEACOR Marine Categorical Standards").
 A copy of the SEACOR Marine Categorical Standards is available on the Company's website at www.seacormarine.com by navigating to "Investors," and clicking "Corporate Governance" (entitled "Director Independence Standards").